 Creating brighter futures for our colleagues, our clients and our communities.

 A diverse workforce and an inclusive culture makes us stronger as an organization, and improves the quality of our work.
-According to our data on client team effectiveness, diverse teams produce greater economic success for all.
+According to data on client team effectiveness, diverse teams produce greater economic success for all.

-Belonging: We are developing leaders, people managers and colleagues to be visible allies and sponsors for BIPOC Colleagues
+Belonging: We are developing leaders, people managers and colleagues to be visible allies and sponsors for BIPOC colleagues.

 Thriving: We are delivering equitable learning, development, promotions and rewards to all colleagues.

 We’ve created a series of listening sessions and colleague experience surveys to better inform and drive our actions.
 We use these tools to increase awareness and understanding of differences across many diversity dimensions.

 We re-commissioned our Diversity Council.
 It includes elected and appointed colleagues representing a full spectrum of roles across our company.